-Once extracted, blue spirulina is a bright blue color that can be used as a natural food dye, as it turns foods and smoothies a bright blue color.
+Once extracted, blue spirulina is a bright blue color that can be used as a natural food dye, as it turns foods and smoothies into a bright blue color.
 You usually find it sold in powder form.

 You can learn more about what blue spirulina is at What is Blue Spirulina?
 Here are the Benefits & Danger.